KAYAK HUNTING IN ILLORSUIT

 Soon after I returned from Greenland Drever arranged for me to visit the Scott Polar Research Institute in Cambridge, England, where I was shown films of Watkins and other of his expedition members performing some of the rolls they had learned in East Greenland.
 Especially interesting was to see the East Greenland version of one of the rolls that Enoch had shown me in Illorsuit.

 In the early 1960s, when John Heath and I were working on what in due course became his Appendix on “The Kayak Roll” in Adney and Chapelle (1964), I sent him detailed descriptions of the full list of rolls that I had seen and learned of and heard about at Illorsuit.
 For some reason (I’m not sure that I ever did learn what that reason was) that information didn’t make it into the final text, though six of my photos (one of Jonas and five of Enoch) were used.
-Heath gives a fine introduction to the art of kayak rolling in which he quotes Crantz (1767) in full and it was in this Appendix that he first published his brilliant “turn the page upside down” drawing of how a basic sweep roll is done.
+Heath gives a fine introduction to the art of kayak rolling in which he quotes Crantz (1767) in full and it was in this Appendix that he first published his brilliant “turn the page upside down” drawing (on page 224) of how a basic sweep roll is done.

 Qaannat Kattuffiat, the Greenland Kayaking Association, was founded in 1985.
 It now holds an international kayaking competition in a different town in West Greenland each year.
 At these, in addition to various races, Inuit and foreigners compete in performing 29 different kayak rolls and six related maneuvers.
 Manasse Mathaeussen, who died in 1989, had known all of these maneuvers and taught others any that they wanted to learn.
 It was Manasse, by the way, whose family was living in East Greenland at the time, who taught Gino Watkins how to roll (see Heath 1990).
 QajaqUSA (which is the American chapter of Qaannat Kattuffiat) gives a description of all of these 35 maneuvers, with video clips of several of them, on its website (see reference above).